CansuED/CansuED.github.io/_pages/teaching.md

 classes: wide
 ---

-I teach graduate and undergraduate courses in information systems with a focus on AI ethics.
+I teach graduate and undergraduate courses in information systems with a focus on data, data management, and AI ethics.

 # McMaster University, Canada
 Course Developer & Instructor